 Limitations of Sovereign Gold Bond Scheme

-While investing in Sovereign Gold Bonds is beneficial in many ways, however, it also comes with a few disadvantages, such as:
+While investing in Sovereign Gold Bonds online is beneficial in many ways, however, it also comes with a few disadvantages, such as:

 Why is SGB the Best Form of Gold Investment?